ctsrc/hypermud/README.md

 stable release of the client, all you need to do is to download [the prebuilt binary for your platform](#hypermud-mystery).

+With that being said, if you still want to build the latest stable release of the client from source, here's what to do:

 ```
 cargo install hypermud-client
 ```